zaiisao/Documentation/en/Audio Broadcast/token.md

 <a name = "Token"></a>

-## Token
+## Authenticate using Token

+Agora recommends using a combination of App ID and token for authentication in production scenarios.

 The following process generates a token:

 1. Deploy a token generator on your server.
 2. The client sends a request for a token to the server.
 3. The server uses the token generator to create a token and sends the token back to the client.
-4. The client passes in the token when joining a channel.
+4. The client passes the token when joining a channel.
 5. When the token is about to expire or has expired, repeat Steps 2 to 4.
 6. The application client calls `renewToken` to use the new token.

-### Deploying a Token Generator
+### Deploy a Token Generator

-Before using a token, you need to deploy a token generator on your server to generate a token.
+To use token for authentication, you need to deploy a token generator on your server to generate a token.

-Agora provides the server-side [sample code](https://github.com/AgoraIO/Tools/tree/master/DynamicKey/AgoraDynamicKey).
+Agora provides the server-side [sample codes](https://github.com/AgoraIO/Tools/tree/master/DynamicKey/AgoraDynamicKey) supporting the following languages:

+- C++
+- Go
+- Java
+- Node.js
+- Python
+- PHP
+- Perl

 You can deploy the corresponding sample code on your server, or write your own code in a different programming language.

 If you have implemented Agora’s algorithm in other languages, you can file a pull request on [GitHub](https://github.com/AgoraIO/Tools/tree/master/DynamicKey/AgoraDynamicKey).
 Agora will merge any valid implementations and test cases.

 <a name = "Generate_Token"></a>
-### Generating a Token
+### Generate a Token

 The application client needs to send the following parameters to the server to generate a token: